35 Amazing Things to Do in the City of Kalamazoo

 FUN: Downtown Kalamazoo is a special place at Christmas time.
 Visit Santa for photos and take a stroll down Candy Cane Lane.

 FOOD: The city of Kalamazoo is a foodie haven, featuring cuisine from all over the world.
-Locals love the Kalamazoo Farmers Market, annual Ribfest and food truck rallies.
+Locals love the Kalamazoo Farmers Market, annual downtown festivals, and food truck rallies.

-OUTDOORS: Kalamazoo offers an outdoor pool, splash pad, and plenty of parks to play outside.
+OUTDOORS: Kalamazoo offers an outdoor pool, splash pads, and many outdoor parks.

 Life in Kalamazoo